-Bishop Cornish CEVA Primary School:-
+Bishop Cornish CEVA Primary School

-- 1. Recognises its legal and moral responsibilities to persons who may be adversely affected by Bishop Cornish's activities. - 2.
+- 1. Recognises its legal and moral responsibilities to persons who may be adversely affected by the school's activities. - 2.
 Is committed to ensuring, by all reasonably practical means, the health, safety and welfare of its students, visitors, employees and contractors involved with its activities. - 3.
 Will seek to ensure that its legal duties and policy objectives are complied with at all times. - 4.
-Will ensure that all foreseeable risks associated with Bishop Cornish's activities are identified and removed or controlled through a process of risk assessment and management. - 5.
+Will ensure that all foreseeable risks associated with the school's activities are identified and removed or controlled through a process of risk assessment and management. - 5.
 Will ensure that all employees are given such information, instruction and training as may be necessary to enable the safe performance of their duties. - 6.
 Will seek to inform students' parents or guardian of any health, safety or welfare issues relevant to their child or children. - 7.
 Have detailed the arrangements for health safety and welfare in the Organisation and Arrangements associated with this policy statement. - 8.
 Will ensure, as far as is reasonably practical, that this policy statement and supporting documents are kept up-to-date.
-A formal review and re-adoption of this policy will be carried out by no later than February 2020.
+A formal review and re-adoption of this policy will be carried out by no later than March 2022.

 Approved and adopted by:

-Chair of Governors
+Teresa Lindeyer Sue Green

-Headteacher
+Chair of Governors Head Teacher

-On:
+On: 23 rd March 2021